tldr-pages/tldr/pages/common/hledger-web.md

 `hledger-web --file {{path/to/file.journal}} --allow edit`

-- Start the web app only, allowing incoming connections to this host & port:
+- Start the web app only, allowing incoming connections to a specific host and port:

 `hledger-web --serve --host {{my.host.name}} --port 8000`